-An Exhibit of Historic Bible-related Materials from the Collection of the Andover-Harvard Theological Library
+An Exhibit of Historic Bible-related Materials from the Collection of the Harvard Divinity School Library

 Because biblical studies has been at the center of the curriculum of the Harvard Divinity School since its beginning, the library has also throughout its history acquired extensively in this area.
 Choosing materials from the thousands available in the library for a historical exhibit such as this has been a daunting task.
 The themes of reading, translating, studying, interpreting, and appreciating "the incomparable treasure of the Holy Scriptures" have led to these selections.

 The exhibit takes its name from the poem "Of the Incomparable Treasure of the Holy Scriptures," which appears beginning with 1578 in the preliminary matter of most Geneva Bibles.

 Here is the Tree where trueth doth grow,